Digital-Business-Council/Digital-Business-Council.github.io/pages/policies/privacy.md

 >
 > (c) To promote our products and / or services to You;
 >
-> (d) To provide You with information, correspondence and other documents;
+> (d) To provide You with information, correspondence and other documents; and
 >
-> (e) To maintain the Council’s Digital Capability Locator or any other database or search engine maintained by it; and
->
-> (f) To otherwise carry out the Council’s functions.
+> (e) To otherwise carry out the Council’s functions.

 The Council will use and disclose the personal information that You provide to the Council for the purposes set out above and as otherwise notified by the Council to You at the time of collecting that personal information.
 The Council will also use and disclose Your Personal Information as otherwise set out in this Privacy Policy or authorised or required by the law.